kelleymichelle/mysite/README.md

 ### Setup
 * To run this web application you must clone it from git@github.com:jamievullo/mysite.git goto https://github.com/jamievullo/mysite copy and clone into your terminal.
+Run nodemon to start server on express.

 ### Sources and Resources Used